nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ![DeleteLoanSequenceDiagram](images/DeleteLoanSequenceDiagram.png)

 #### Design considerations:

 ##### Aspect: How the command is executed:

 * **Alternative 1 (current choice):** The `DeleteLoanCommand` class is responsible for executing the command only.
     * Pros: Follows the Single Responsibility Principle.
 Simpler to debug.
     * Cons: May result in more classes.
 * **Alternative 2:** The `LogicManager` class is responsible for executing the command.
     * Pros: More centralized command execution.
     * Cons: May result in the `LogicManager` class becoming too large.
 This also goes against various SWE principles, and makes the code harder to maintain.

 ##### Aspect: How the command is parsed:

 * **Alternative 1 (current choice):** The `DeleteLoanCommandParser` class is responsible for parsing the command.
     * Pros: Follows the Single Responsibility Principle.
 Simpler to debug.
     * Cons: May result in more classes.
 * **Alternative 2:** The `AddressBookParser` class is responsible for parsing the command.
     * Pros: More centralized command parsing.
     * Cons: May result in the `AddressBookParser` class becoming too large.
-This also goes against various SWE principles ,and makes the code harder to maintain.
+This also goes against various SWE principles
+      ,and makes the code harder to maintain.

+### Loan view GUI - Kyal Sin Min Thet

+#### Implementation

+The GUI component to display loans attached to a contact is implemented in tandem with the `viewloan` command.

+The update behaviour is achieved through the use of `ObservableList` objects in the `Model` component.
+The `MainWindow` component listens for changes in the `ObservableList` objects and updates the GUI accordingly.

+The `LoanListPanel` (similar to `PersonListPanel`) is responsible for displaying the list of loans attached to a contact.
+It generates new `LoanCard` objects according to the `loanList` in the `Model` class.
+To accommodate the new GUI component, the `MainWindow.java` file is updated to include the new `LoanListPanel`.

+To ensure that only either the loan list or the person list is displayed, an additional `BooleanProperty` is added to the `Model` component to act as a flag to indicate which list is currently being displayed.
+This flag is updated by corresponding commands.
+For instance, commands such as `list` will toggle the flag to false, while `viewloan` will toggle the flag to true.
+This update switches the display between the two lists inside `MainWindow`.

+#### Design Considerations

+##### Aspect: How the GUI is updated

+* **Alternative 1 (current choice):** The GUI updates are done by the `Model` component's observable properties.
+    * Pros: Follows the observer design pattern, reducing coupling between the `Model` and `MainWindow` components.
+    * Cons: The GUI updates are restricted to the observable properties of the `Model` component.

+* **Alternative 2:** The GUI updates are done by the `MainWindow` component.
+    * Pros: More explicit control over the GUI updates.
+    * Cons: `Model` needs a reference to `MainWindow` to update the GUI directly.
+This increases coupling between the components.

 --------------------------------------------------------------------------------------------------------------------